BuvinJT/distbuilder/docs/HighLevel.md

 #### setupName

-The file name given to a QtIWF installer when the config factory is used in a context to produce one.
+The file name given to a QtIFW installer when the config factory is used in a context to produce one.
 This attribute is specifically applied when generating a [QtIfwConfig](ConfigClasses.md#qtifwconfig) object upon invoking the `qtIfwConfig()` function for this class.

 #### isSilentSetup

-When `isSilentSetup` is enabled, the QtIWF installer produced will not display a GUI or provide any interactive prompts for the user.
+When `isSilentSetup` is enabled, the QtIFW installer produced will not display a GUI or provide any interactive prompts for the user.
 All options are dictated by command line arguments.
 While this may certainly be desirable on any platform, it is
 *necessary* to create an installer for a target OS with no GUI (e.g. many Linux distros).